Wellingborough Town F.C.: Rebirth

 Wellingborough had been without a senior football team for two years when three friends got together to set about re-establishing a football club.
-Together they assembled a group of twenty-four people who worked to get a new club up and running.
-Included among the number was World Champion snooker player Peter Ebdon, a local man.
+Together they assembled a group of twenty-four people who worked to get a new club up and running, including snooker player Peter Ebdon, a local man.
 The Dog & Duck ground had substantially survived, despite becoming the site of a Travelodge motel.
-Laurie Owen played a huge part in reforming the club and still plays an active part on the club's committee today.

-The Doughboys spent their comeback campaign in the Northamptonshire Senior Youth League.
+Wellingborough spent their comeback campaign in the Northamptonshire Senior Youth League.
 Their application for re-admission to the UCL was approved by the FA.
 The club finished runners-up in Division One for the loss of just one game in 2005–06 and were promoted back to the Premier Division.
 Improvements to the ground have seen it graded as suitable for Southern League football.

 Under the leadership of chairman Martin Goode, the club ended the 2007–08 season in 10th position, having been on the fringes of promotion throughout the season until a poor run of defeats saw them fall away.
 Goode resigned in May 2008 with local businessman David Clingo taking over the role.
 Manager Jason Burnham left in October 2008 to be replaced by Joe Smyth.
-Clingo, however, stepped down in November 2008 with former Doughboy Manager and Chairman Martin Potton taking over the helm with the club in extreme danger of going out of business due to the lack of sponsorship from local businesses.
-Also departing the club at the time was Director of Football Steve Whitney, the Reserve Team Manager Simon Anderson and a number of players meaning that new recruits Joe Smyth and his assistant Kevin Fox had to recruit new players for both teams.
+Clingo, however, stepped down in November 2008 with Martin Potton taking over the role.

-In December 2008, the club signed former Premier League striker and Jamaica international Trevor Benjamin arguably one of the most experienced and famous players who has played for the club.
+In December 2008, the club signed former Premier League striker and Jamaica international Trevor Benjamin.

-Smyth and his management team kept the club in the Premier Division of the UCL and played a big part in stabilising the club during a rocky financial period in early 2009 before stepping down for personal reasons in May 2009.
-The club then appointed former Northampton Town player Rob Gould as first team manager and assistant Nick Verity.
-Verity left for personal reasons at the start of the 2012–13 season.
+Smyth and his management team kept the club in the Premier Division of the UCL before stepping down for personal reasons in May 2009.
+The club then appointed former Northampton Town player Rob Gould as first team manager.